metavalent/metavalent.github.io/_posts/2023-12-24-21-34-07-I Woke Up December 24th.md

   src="https://www.youtube.com/embed/XEyV8o2dp7M?autoplay=1"
   frameborder="0"></iframe>

-Watch ["The Power of Miracles | The Story of God Morgan Freeman"](https://youtu.be/XEyV8o2dp7M) if the embed does not behave nicely.
+Watch [The Power of Miracles - The Story of God Morgan Freeman](https://youtu.be/XEyV8o2dp7M) if the embed does not behave nicely.

 <!-- For custom thumbnail
 ![alt text](/assets/images/image.jpg "title")